particle-iot/docs/src/content/reference/SDKs/ios.md

 Replace `YourAppName` with your app target name - usually shown as the root item name in the XCode project, then run `pod update` in your shell.
 A new `.xcworkspace` file will be created for you to open by Cocoapods, open that workspace file in Xcode and you can start invoking a new instance of the setup process viewcontroller - refer to the examples above.
 Don't forget to add `#import "ParticleSetup.h"` to the source file in which you want to invoke setup in (that is not required for swift projects).

-##### Support for Swift projects

-To use Particle Photon Setup Library from within Swift based projects - you'll need to configure a bridging header - please [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), as an additional resource you can consult official [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on the matter.

 #### Carthage